ID1920x260 Water Quality Water Pitcher

 Organic Chemicals

 Manufactured synthetic and volatile organic chemicals, such as by-products of industrial processes, petroleum production, herbicides, pesticides, gas station discharges, urban stormwater runoff, and septic systems.
-Examples: benzene, dioxin, PCBs, styrene, toluene, vinyl chloride, etc. Learn more about Per- and polyfluoroalkyl substances (PFAS) below.
+Examples: benzene, dioxin, PCBs, styrene, toluene, vinyl chloride, Per- and polyfluoroalkyl substances (PFAS), etc.

 Radionuclides